waawawewa/zoom/README.md

 IF YOU FIND THIS USEFUL, AND WISH TO DONATE, DM ME ON INSTAGRAM @thedarknlucid

-P.S: i skipped studying for my internals and wrote this bot instead, so thoda toh donation banta hai xD. i thought of doing a youtube tutorial, but i don't have a microphone lmao. see you until next time!
+P.S: i skipped studying for my internals and wrote this bot instead.

 wubba lubba dub dub